swiftbird07/IRIS-SOAR/docs/source/contributing.rst

     version: The version of the integration
     provides_new_detections: If the integration provides new detections, this field MUST be set to 'True'.
 If the integration does not provide new detections, this field MUST be set to 'False'.
     provides_context: If the integration provides context, this field MUST be set to 'True'.
 If the integration does not provide context, this field MUST be set to 'False'.
-    expects_result: If the integration expects a final result (true-positive/false-positive/unsure) from Z-SOAR, this field MUST be set to 'True'.
+    expects_result: If the integration expects a final result (true-positive/false-positive/unsure) from IRIS-SOAR, this field MUST be set to 'True'.
 If the integration does not expect a result, this field MUST be set to 'False'.